Table of Contents

 Reach Out Today for a Free Disability Claim Review

 The process of applying for Social Security disability benefits can be overwhelming, particularly when you are already dealing with a health issue.
 If you plan to stop working or have already quit your job, reach out to a New Jersey disability lawyer to schedule a free consultation about your case.
+If you are wondering how to apply for disability in NJ then contact us today.

 Bross & Frankel represents people with disabilities throughout New Jersey and Pennsylvania who are unable to work due to a disability.
 For help with the Social Security disability process, give us a call at 856-795-8880.
 You can also fill out our online contact form to schedule a free claim review with an SSD attorney.